-15th FI.
-Regent House Bldg., 183 Rajdamri Rd., Lumpini, Patumwan, Bangkok 10330, Thailand.
-Tel. : + 66 (0) 2253-5232-3 Fax: + 66 (0) 2070-0733 email: info@foodanddrinks.co.th
+.
+15[TM] Fl.
+Regent House Bldg., 183 Rajdam ri Rd., Lumpini, Patum wan, Bangkok 10330, Thailand.
+Tel∴ + 66 (0) 2253-5232-3 Fax: + 66 (0) 2070-0733

-- 3.2 Vacation of the position - 3.2.1 Members of the Nomination and Remuneration Committee shall vacate their positions immediately upon - dead - resign - Retirement from being a director of the company - Board of Directors Has a resolution to vacate office - Lack of qualifications as a member of the Nomination and Remuneration Committee - 3.2.2 Resignation of the Nomination and Remuneration Committee To submit a resignation letter to the Chairman of the Board of Directors
+- 3.1.2 When there is a cause for the Nomination and Remuneration Committee to vacate the position and resulting in incomplete numbers of the Nomination and Remuneration Committee.
+The Board of Directors will appoint a new member of the Nomination and Remuneration Committee to complete the number at a minimum.3 months from the date when the number of directors is incomplete In order for the Nomination and Remuneration Committee to reach the number specified by the Board of Directors.
+A person who can serve as a member of the Nomination and Remuneration Committee may hold office for only the remaining term of the Nomination and Remuneration Committee, whom he has replaced. - 3.2 Vacation of the position - 3.2.1 Members of the Nomination and Remuneration Committee shall vacate their positions immediately upon - dead - resign - Retirement from being a director of the company - Board of Directors Has a resolution to vacate office - Lack of qualifications as a member of the Nomination and Remuneration Committee - 3.2.2 Resignation of the Nomination and Remuneration Committee To submit a resignation letter to the Chairman of the Board of Directors